Ag in the Classroom

 While visiting the Chef’s Garden in Huron, Ohio, Chef Alan Wong discovered an engaging, hands-on agricultural program for elementary students.
 He soon learned that the program, Veggie U, is an “earth to table” science program that introduces children to sustainable agricultural practices by providing a seed-to-planting-to-harvest experience.
-It was then that he decided he wanted to bring this great program to the children of Hawaii.
-Through a partnership between the Hawaii Agricultural Foundation and the Hawaii Department of Education, Veggie U is now available to Hawaii’s fourth-grade public school teachers.
+It was then that he decided he wanted to bring this great program to the children of Hawaiʻi.
+Through a partnership between the Hawaiʻi Agricultural Foundation and the Hawaiʻi Department of Agriculture, Veggie U is available to Hawaiʻi’s fourth-grade public school teachers.

 Veggie U is a 5 unit, 25-lesson, hands-on curriculum from the state of Ohio that provides students with a seed-planting-growing-harvesting experience through rigorous lessons that encompass science, health, math, reading, writing, and social studies.

 The goal of the Hawaiʻi Agricultural Foundation’s (HAF) In the Field’s Partnership Program is to introduce high school students to the agricultural industry and the diversity of careers available in agriculture.
 The program aims to ensure that we foster and maintain a strong workforce needed to grow and sustain Hawai‘i’s agricultural industry.